project-imprimis/libprimis/doc/engine.md

 ## 1.6 System Contexts
 ---

-The Imprimis engine, like any other program, is designed for particular underlying hardware and software contexts.
-The Imprimis engine does not especially target a huge breadth of hardware and operating system contexts, less than even its predecessor engines, as a result of Imprimis' focus on providing good support to the platforms it does target.
+The Libprimis engine, like any other program, is designed for particular underlying hardware and software contexts.
+The Libprimis engine does not especially target a huge breadth of hardware and operating system contexts, less than even its predecessor engines, as a result of Libprimis' focus on providing good support to the platforms it does target.

 ### 1.6.1 Operating System
 ---

-Imprimis officially supports only the 64-bit Windows and Linux platforms.
+Libprimis officially supports only the 64-bit Windows and Linux platforms.
 While a 64-bit OS is not strictly required to implement the engine, 32-bit OSes have fallen from widespread use and as a result are not part of what the engine explicitly targets.